Jaygagaga/SIBO/README.md

 ## Inference (generate.py)

-This file reads the foundation model from the Hugging Face model hub and finetuned model weights from checkpoints directory, e.g.`'./checkpoints/gpt-j-6b_bottleneck_att/math_10k/16_3e-4_3_01'` , and runs a Gradio interface for inference on a specified input.
+This file reads the foundation model from the Hugging Face model hub and finetuned model weights from 'checkpoints' directory, e.g.`'./checkpoints/gpt-j-6b_bottleneck_att/math_10k/16_3e-4_3_01'` , and runs a Gradio interface for inference on a specified input.
 Users should treat this as example code for the use of the model, and modify it as needed.
 Example usage:

 ```bash